Test and Exam Procedures

 On the Day of the Test/Exam/Quiz

-• Report to the check in location as determined by Student Accessibility Services at least 15 minutes prior to a test or quiz, 30 minutes prior to the start time of an exam.
+• Report to the check in location as determined by Student Accessibility Services at least 15 minutes prior to the start time of the test/exam.
 In accordance with Lakehead University Policy (for exam security purposes) Students who have "back to back" exams will be provided instructions to follow to preserve exam security should their extra time accommodation create an overlap into the second exam.

 • Have your Lakehead University Student ID ready for inspection once you are admitted into the test/exam room.